NajeebUrRehmanRaja/python-basics/README.md

 ### Variable Types
 - Core Python types (int, float, str, bool, etc.):
   - `python PythonVariableTypes\PythonVariableTypes.py`

+### Conditionals and Booleans
+- If/elif/else statements and boolean logic:
+  - `python "Conditionals and Booleans - If, Else, and Elif Statements\Conditionals and Booleans - If, Else, and Elif Statements.py"`

 ### Lists, Tuples, and Sets
 - Working with common collections: